How to Write a Nonprofit Press Release | Step-by-Step Guide

 1. Have a Good Hook

-A reader should be able to read the first sentence, get interested, and understand what the press release is about.
+A well-written nonprofit press release needs to start with a strong opening sentence.
+Readers should be able to read the first sentence and understand what the press release is about.

 Your opportunity to grab potential donors’ and media attention is right at the beginning.
 The best way to do that is to humanize your story and engage readers in your first paragraph.

+The way you do this will depend on the aim of your nonprofit press release and your target audience.
 Nevertheless, your first one or two sentences need to be catchy and compelling.
 They should create curiosity in readers and compel them to read more.

 Your lead should pass the “so what” test: is the story interesting enough to people outside your own nonprofit?
+If it isn’t, you should reconsider distributing a press release.

 Additional tips for writing a good headline (Dos):